The best weight loss pills and medications

 Do weight loss pills replace diet and exercise?

-People taking weight loss medications along with lifestyle modifications lose, on average, 7–10% of their initial weight after one year.
+People taking weight loss pills along with lifestyle modifications lose, on average, 7–10% of their initial weight after one year.
 These compounding effects may improve your risk of multiple health problems like type 2 diabetes and high blood pressure.

-Weight loss medications may be the added boost you need to help you lose weight.
+Weight loss pills may be the added boost you need to help you lose weight.
 However, they’re not for everyone.
 Talk to your healthcare provider about prescription medications for weight management to determine if any are right for you.

 DISCLAIMER